• About

 September 9, 2013 by utpress Leave a Comment

-The Penguin Press has released a bizarre trailer for the new Thomas Pynchon book.
-His latest, The Bleeding Edge, is available September 17th.
 According to Penguin, in his new book, “Thomas Pynchon brings us to New York in the early days of the internet.”
-A write up at Penguin’s site tells us this about the … [Read more…]
+A write up at Penguin’s site tells us this about the new book:

 Posted in: News Tagged: Book trailer, books, Fiction, Pynchon